The Bankrate promise

-Accidents happen.
 Even the safest drivers may cause an accident.
-However, how you handle the situation could make all the difference between a standard accident and the more serious crime of leaving the scene of one.
-To avoid being charged with a hit-and-run, consider taking the following steps and precautions.
+However, how you handle the situation could make all the difference between a standard accident and the more serious crime of leaving the scene.
+To avoid being charged with a hit-and-run, consider taking the following precautions:

-- Stop immediately: The hit-and-run New Jersey statute mandates that drivers involved in a collision should stop immediately.
-Once you leave the scene of the accident, it could classify as a hit-and-run.
+- Stop immediately: New Jersey drivers who are involved in a collision are required by law to immediately stop.
+Leaving the scene may be classified as a hit-and-run.

-- Assess the situation and the parties involved: Make sure no one else is injured by asking if everyone is ok.
+- Assess the situation and the parties involved: After stopping, drivers should find out if everyone is okay.
 If it is unclear whether someone may be hurt, it could be a good idea to stick around for emergency services.

-- Call for emergency services: If anyone appears disoriented or hurt, call 911 right away and request help at the scene of the accident.
-One of the biggest priorities after an accident is to get help for anyone who may be hurt.
+- Call for emergency services: If anyone appears disoriented or hurt, drivers should call 911 right away and request help at the scene of the accident.

-- Document what happened: If there are no injuries or help is on the way, safely move to the side of the road to assess the damage, take photos and exchange information.
-If you damaged someone’s property and they are not present, leave your contact information with a brief explanation of what happened.
+- Document what happened: If there are no injuries or help is on the way, drivers should safely move to the side of the road to assess the damage, take photos and exchange information.
+Drivers who have damaged the property of someone who is not present should leave their contact information with a brief explanation of what happened.

-- Call your insurance carrier: Inform your insurance company right away.
-Doing so before you leave the scene could help you provide any further information while it is still fresh in your mind.
-Send photos to your carrier showing the extent of the damage.
+- Call your insurance carrier: After any accident, drivers should call their New Jersey insurance company right away.
+Doing so before leaving the scene may make it easier to provide detailed information while it is still top of mind.
+Send photos, as well, to show the extent of the damage.

 Will insurance cover a hit-and-run?